Happy Vegannie

 Coating

-• 2 tbsp margarine or vegan butter melted
+• 2 tablespoon margarine or vegan butter, melted

 • ½ cup white sugar